-- Sequana Medical's future financial performance will depend on the commercial acceptance of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products in target markets. - The success of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products depends on their acceptance and adoption by physicians. - Sequana Medical may not be able to manufacture or outsource manufacturing of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products in sufficient quantities, in a timely manner or at a cost that is economically attractive. - If Sequana Medical is unable to expand its sales, marketing and distribution capabilities for the alfapump®, the alfapump DSR® and/or any future products, whether it be with internal infrastructure or an arrangement with a commercial partner such as the ones that Sequana Medical has entered into with Vingmed and Gamida, Sequana Medical may not be successful in commercialising the alfapump®, the alfapump DSR® and/or any future products in its target markets, if and when they are approved.
+- Sequana Medical's success is largely contingent on third party payment from government providers, healthcare insurance providers or other public or private sources and it could fail to achieve or maintain reimbursement levels sufficient to support commercialisation on a large scale. - Sequana Medical's future financial performance will depend on the commercial acceptance of the alfapump®, when relevant, the DSR® product, and/or any future products in target markets. - The success of the alfapump®, when relevant, the DSR® product, and/or any future products depends on their acceptance and adoption by physicians. - Sequana Medical may not be able to manufacture or outsource manufacturing of the alfapump®, when relevant, the DSR® product and/or any future products in sufficient quantities, in a timely manner or at a cost that is economically attractive. - If Sequana Medical is unable to expand its sales, marketing and distribution capabilities for the alfapump®, when relevant, the DSR® product, and/or any future products, whether it be with internal infrastructure or an arrangement with a commercial partner, Sequana Medical may not be successful in commercialising the alfapump®, DSR® product and/or any future products in its target markets, if and when they are approved.